 When my life began expanding beyond what could fit in this bag, I experienced unpleasant bouts of anxiety.
 But how did I find comfort in living out of a bag in the first place?

-I learned the importance of living lightly when I had to pack for a summer job in Yellowstone National Park.
+I learned the importance of living lightly when I had to pack for my first summer job in Yellowstone National Park back in 1996.
 All I really needed to bring were clothes, but I opted for my own blankets and CD player since I had the luxury of a car trunk.
 Not until I traveled across America from Wyoming to Florida and back on a Greyhound Bus did I discover that all I needed could travel with me.

 We all know that feeling—the feeling that we must buy something or die.
 Trendy shirts (picture those oh-so-flimsy peasant blouses dyed in loud notice me colors) or perhaps twenty shades of eye shadow (whose names invoke fresh springtime beauty) gather dust, all for the sake of momentary satisfaction and a high annual percentage rate.
 This urge is tamable.
 We can want—not need—to collect Tiffany Lamps.
 A trip to the mall necessitates disciplining The Greed Monster.
 For me, buying anything is a big deal, not only because what I buy must be easily transportable, but also because I cherish every object I own.
 When life is reduced to the contents of a duffle bag, things have a way of falling into place.